3rd Annual Ebert Symposium

 The 2020 Chaz & Roger Ebert Symposium will be presented as a virtual series this fall, bringing together filmmakers and scholars to discuss a variety of issues relevant to the media industry.

 The series, which is free and open to the public, will premiere on Thursday, October 8, with a panel moderated by Ebertfest co-founder Chaz Ebert and Ebertfest director Nate Kohn.
 Each event will be broadcast on both the Ebertfest YouTube channel and Facebook page at 5 p.m.
 CST on their respective dates.
-See details about each panel below; more information will be added as guests are confirmed.
-To submit discussion questions to the panelists, please fill out this form in advance of each event.
+See details about each panel below or in the panel menu links.

 The Movie Industry in a Time of Change